 Stepping stones don’t have to be detailed only by color and shape choices.
 Many come with designs of your choice, such as these blooming products that mimic your gardens during the warmer months.
-In the fall and winter their bright designs help cheer up the otherwise bleak landscape.
+In the fall and winter, their bright designs help cheer up the otherwise bleak landscape.

 Walkway Landscaping Ideas

-The landscaping surrounding your walkway can either complement, or be complemented by your walkway choices.
+The landscaping surrounding your walkway can either complement or be complemented by your walkway choices.
 Colors and textures provide varied contrasts and highlight the time you take within your yard.

 Seasonal flowers line these long pathways to help brighten up your walks.
 Pink tulips start you out each spring followed by a medley of summer vegetation.
 Make your walks more interesting by providing fun and inviting aesthetics to help guide the way.

-Stones frame this meander walk which in turn are highlighted by the sloping hills of surrounding flower beds in full bloom.
+Stones frame this meandering walk which in turn are highlighted by the sloping hills of surrounding flower beds in full bloom.
 Create large, layered flower beds with blooming annuals for color all summer long.

 A true rock pathway is supported by a true rock garden complete with grasses breaking free of their borders and traffic friendly ground covers.
-Many of these choices are also drought friendly to ensure long lasting color through the growing season.
+Many of these choices are also drought friendly to ensure long-lasting color through the growing season.

 Xeriscaping is defined by simplicity and vegetation tolerant of dry conditions, This pathway is surrounded by a variety of colorful, and interesting vegetative choices that provide interest to an otherwise hot, dry garden bed.

-Simple paths are often best highlighted by simple, well manicured surroundings.
+Simple paths are often best highlighted by simple, well-manicured surroundings.
 Soft circles and curves let the eye roam across this large front yard marked by pretty plantings.

-These gardens are marked by an increase in height the further from the path you stray, creating a feel of a labyrinth.
+These gardens are marked by an increase in height the further from the path you stray, creating a feeling of a labyrinth.
 High hedges mark the boundaries of separated gardens with welcoming passages to new discoveries.

 Keep your vegetation to a minimum, simple, and well shaped if you want your pathway focus to be upon the destination, and not the trip itself.
-Prettily shaped hedges are complimented nicely by colorful, natural looking bushes but still keep the eye moving along the direction you are headed.
+Prettily shaped hedges are complimented nicely by colorful, natural-looking bushes but still keep the eye moving along the direction you are headed.

 A meandering grassy pathway is often best served by a low border of sorts.
-This garden uses vegetation as a border choice and keeps a well hedged boxwood as the perfect contrast to help mark both the path and garden beds for visiting guests.
+This garden uses vegetation as a border choice and keeps a well-hedged boxwood as the perfect contrast to help mark both the path and garden beds for visiting guests.